 Made of 100% pure acetone.
 Effectively removes all materials without leaving residue behind.
 Works very fast, and most reviewers said they removed gel in around 10 minutes.

 Reviewers said the lid was flimsy, and they went through the bottle fast.

 Gentle yet effective on nails, and does not cause damage.
 Removes gel in minutes and without residue.
 Contains 98% acetone.
 Many reviewers loved the smell.

 Some said the smell, although nice, was too strong.

-Soaks off gel polish in as little as 15 minutes with minimal scrubbing.
-A little bit of remover goes a long way.
+Soaks off gel polish in a short time with minimal scrubbing.
+A little bit of product goes a long way.
 Includes conditioning agents to prevent your nails and cuticles from drying out.
 No harsh scent.

-Doesn't remove gel polish as quickly as pure acetone removers.
+Doesn't remove as quickly as pure acetone options.

 Gel nail polish has become the standard for those who are serious about the appearance of their nails.
 True gel nail polish requires ultraviolet or LED light to dry and set it.
 Nails look and feel amazing for weeks, and the durability of gel polish makes it a perennial favorite.
 But that durability also makes it hard to remove, and that’s where gel nail polish removers come in.

 Gel nail polish does take some extra work to remove, and while salons offer the service, not everyone wants to spend time and money at the salon every time they change nail colors.
 Gel nail polish remover is specifically designed to not only remove the polish but also moisturize and protect your nail and the surrounding skin.
 With the health of your nails at stake, you want to find a gel nail polish remover that gets the job done without harming your nails.